-Thankfully these instances are rare, but if you google “dead body found in storage unit”, you’ll find quite a few more cases.
+Thankfully these instances are rare, but if you do an intenet search for “dead body found in storage unit”, you’ll find quite a few more cases.

 So apart from occasionally storing dark secrets, what else are these places good for?